Frequently Asked Questions

 How likely is our curriculum to change?

-The curriculum for the program has been carefully crafted by constituents representing Reynolds Community College and the local school district with the aim of ensuring the student meets all of the requirements of the Virginia Advanced High School diploma and the Associate degree program at Reynolds.
+The curriculum for the program has been carefully crafted by constituents representing Reynolds Community College and the local school division with the aim of ensuring the student meets all of the requirements of the Virginia Advanced High School diploma and the Associate degree program at Reynolds.
 While Reynolds does not anticipate any changes to these curricula, each student's final curricular path at the college is ultimately determined by the college catalog of the academic year when the student begins.
-In addition, there could be curricular changes at the school or school system level at the discretion of the student’s local school district.
+In addition, there could be curricular changes at the school or school system level at the discretion of the student’s local school division.

 Will we be able to contact the teachers for help if we need it?